wilkerwma/admission-test/README.md

 # Admission Test Documentation

-This Admission Test was design to evaluate how well you know the technologies and concepts we use in our daily activities in DevSquad.
+This Admission Test was designed to evaluate how well you know the technologies and concepts we use in our daily activities at DevSquad.
 You will be required to develop a **Task Board Management Application** following the instructions given in the following sections.

 ## Product Vision